 Semaphores and mailboxes are built-in types, nonetheless, they are classes, and can be used as base classes for deriving additional higher level classes.
-Built-in classes reside in the built-in namespace-package (see Section 7.10.1), thus, they may be re-defined by user code in any other scope.
+These Built built-in classes reside in the built-in namespace std package (see Section 7.10.1), thus, they may be re-defined by user code in any other scope.